 INTERIM MEASURE - Retained statutory surplus (i.e., statutory assets less statutory liabilities) is used as the year-to-year interim measure.

 TESTING HORIZONS - Surplus adequacy should be tested over a period that extends to a point at which contributions to surplus on a closed block are immaterial in relationship to the analysis.
-If some products are being cash flow tested for Asset Adequacy Analysis over a longer period than the 30 years generated by the interest-rate scenario generator, the scenario rates should be held constant at the year 30 level for all future years.
+If some products are being cash flow tested for Asset Adequacy Analysis over a longer period than the 100 years generated by the economic scenario generator, the scenario rates should be held constant at the year 100 level for all future years.
 A consistent testing horizon is important for all lines if the C-3 results from different lines of business are aggregated.

 TAX TREATMENT - The tax treatment should be consistent with that used in Asset Adequacy Analysis.
 Appropriate disclosure of tax assumptions may be required.